-The Master Drainage Plan for this reach of the Joe Creek identifies the most costeffective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds) for the area.
+The Master Drainage Plan for this reach of Old Joe Creek identifies the most cost-effective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds) for the area.
 The Non-Structural Plan identifies buildings where a structural solution is not cost-effective, and acquisition is the recommended solution.
-There are presently no funded Capital Improvement Projects for future flood control projects in this area.
-The Joe Creek Master Drainage Plan is in the process of being updated, and additional structural and non-structural solutions may be identified.